87flowers ~ $

 Came up with this while thinking about methods of implementing Static Exchange Evaluation.
 Ultimately rejected this method but found the code interesting enough to post.

-, and returns the compass direction they are in relative to a square sq
+This function takes in a list of coordinates coords, and returns the compass direction they are in relative to a square sq.

 v128 raysOfCoords(v128 coords, Square sq) {